• Posted on 12 Oct 2022

 Image of vegetation in the pacific

-Anticipatory action refers to actions triggered before a crisis in order to mitigate the worst effects of the crisis, or even avoid it altogether.
+Anticipatory actionrefers to actions triggered before a crisis in order to mitigate the worst effects of the crisis, or even avoid it altogether.
 It is a rapidly growing concept used in humanitarian aid, climate change and disaster, and climate finance.
 Anticipatory actions need to be time bound, protect people and resources, and use pre-agreed triggers and data systems.
 All of this needs to happen within a coordinated multi-stakeholder environment where roles and responsibilities are clearly agreed on before disasters strike.

-Phase 1 will focus on how regional agencies and global literature are framing anticipatory action, and the demand from Pacific regional agencies to develop anticipatory action strategies.
+Phase 1 focused on how regional agencies and global literature are framing anticipatory action, and the demand from Pacific regional agencies to develop anticipatory action strategies.
 The Pacific region, despite its vulnerability to climate shocks, continues to make substantial progress in climate resilience frameworks and policies, action to mitigate and adapt to climate change, and leverage existing and future capacities to mitigate risk.

 SDGs